-A substantial part of the Centre's first year of operations will be occupied with extensive consultations across the local government sector and with other key stakeholders in order to ensure that programs are soundly based and reflect agreed issues and priorities.

-Throughout its subsequent operations the Centre will seek to maximise consultation and communications with its stakeholders in the following ways:
+The Centre will maintain extensive ongoing consultations across the local government sector and with other key stakeholders in order to ensure that programs are soundly based and reflect agreed issues and priorities.
+It will seek to maximise two-way and communications with its stakeholders in the following ways:

-- Establishment of a Centre of Excellence network of websites for dissemination of information to the local government sector, building on the resources and facilities of consortium and program partners - Development of an online Innovation and Knowledge Exchange Network for open access across the local government sector and amongst its key stakeholders - Direct industry access via practitioner partners' existing networks, memberships and communications infrastructure (eg. newsletters, journals, websites including related commercial media) - Convening periodic search conferences and ideas forums for the local government sector and key stakeholders - Courses and other learning programs in all States and Territories offered by a wide range of partner organisations and universities, including the ANZSOG network and Charles Darwin University, Edith Cowan University, and the Australian National University.
+- Establishment of a Centre of Excellence network of websites for dissemination of information to the local government sector, building on the resources and facilities of consortium and program partners - Development of an online Innovation and Knowledge Exchange Network for open access across the local government sector and amongst its key stakeholders - Direct industry access via practitioner partners' existing networks, memberships and communications infrastructure (eg. newsletters, journals, websites including related commercial media) - Convening periodic search conferences and ideas forums for the local government sector and key stakeholders - Courses and other learning programs in all States and Territories offered by a wide range of partner organisations and universities.
 This will include delivery in rural regions.